Imperia Tower

 Imperia Tower, is a complex located on plot 4 of the MIBC in Moscow, Russia.
 The 287723 m2 mixed-use complex includes a completed 60-story skyscraper with a height of 239 m and a 14-story building with a height of 53 m that is currently under construction.
 Construction of the skyscraper started from 2001 to 2002, but halted in 2003 until it was resumed in 2006 and was completed in 2011.
-The 14-story building started construction in 2013 and is planned to be finished by 2018.
+The 14-story building started construction in 2013 and finished by 2018.
 The 60-story skyscraper of the complex is the fifteenth-tallest building in Russia, and the 24th-tallest building in Europe.

 History

 Construction of the Imperia Tower started from 2001 to 2002, but halted in 2003 due to financial problems.
 Construction resumed in 2006.

 On 22 November 2011, Vladimir Resin, the first deputy mayor of Moscow, opened and commissioned the Imperia Tower to the public.
 Construction of the second stage of the Empire complex, a 14-story building, began in 2013 and was planned to finish by 2018.